LHCGreg/animerecs/README.md

 ## Populating the database with ratings

-Note that this cannot be done in a development environment because MAL will reject requests that do not have an API key.
-If you are interested in developing for animerecs, contact me and I can provide you with a usable database.

-1. Edit App.Debug.config (App.DebugMono.config on Linux) in AnimeRecs.FreshenMalDatabase.
+1. Copy config.example.xml in AnimeRecs.FreshenMalDatabase to config.xml.
 Edit the connection string to use your Postgres username and password.
-Set UsersPerRun to 1000 (or however many users you want to have in the database initially).
+Set UsersPerRun and MaxUsersInDatabase appropriately.
 2. Compile and run AnimeRecs.FreshenMalDatabase.
 This will populate the database with users from myanimelist.net's "recently online users" page.
 This will take some time to run.

 ## Populating the database with stream mappings

-Connect to the animerecs database and run AnimeRecs.DAL/DB Init Scripts/StreamMappings.sql.
-On Windows you can use pgAdmin and paste the SQL in.
-On Linux, psql -U postgres -d animerecs -f StreamMappings.sql
+Connect to the animerecs database and run AnimeRecs.DAL/DB Init Scripts/StreamMappings.sql. psql -h localhost -U postgres -d animerecs -f StreamMappings.sql

-## Populating the database with prerequisite mappings

-Connect to the animerecs database and run AnimeRecs.DAL/DB Init Scripts/Prereqs.sql.
-On Windows you can use pgAdmin and paste the SQL in.
-On Linux, psql -U postgres -d animerecs -f Prereqs.sql

 ## Running the web site

-1. Edit App.Debug.config (App.DebugMono.config on Linux) in the AnimeRecs.RecService project.
+1. Copy NLog.example.config in AnimeRecs.AnimeRecs.RecService to NLog.config.
+Copy config.example.xml to config.xml.
 Edit the connection string to use your Postgres username and password.
 Compile AnimeRecs.RecService and run it in a command prompt.
-2. Compile AnimeRecs.RecService.Client and load some rec sources, preferably at least one with the name "default".
-See the recclient tutorial below for how to use AnimeRecs.RecService.Client.
-3. Compile and run the web site locally.
+2. Compile and run the web site locally.
 Try it out.
-The site runs on port 8888 by default.
-You can just this by editing Hosting.Port in the config.
 You can use http://localhost:8888/?algorithm=some_rec_source to use a non-default rec source.

+## recclient tutorial
 [Get command-line usage info]
-recclient.exe -h
+dotnet recclient.dll -h

-[Load a rec source that uses average score to recommend anime] recclient.exe -c LoadRecSource -type AverageScore -name avg
+[Load a rec source that uses average score to recommend anime] dotnet recclient.dll -c LoadRecSource -type AverageScore -name avg

-[Load a rec source that requires 40 users to have rated an anime before recommending it instead of the default of 50] recclient.exe -c LoadRecSource -type AverageScore -name avg --min_users_to_count_anime=40
+[Load a rec source that requires 40 users to have rated an anime before recommending it instead of the default of 50] dotnet recclient.dll -c LoadRecSource -type AverageScore -name avg --min_users_to_count_anime=40

 [Oops!
 That last command failed because there's already a rec source named "avg".
-Use the -f switch to overwrite an already-loaded rec source] recclient.exe -c LoadRecSource -type AverageScore -name avg -f --min_users_to_count_anime=40
+Use the -f switch to overwrite an already-loaded rec source] dotnet recclient.dll -c LoadRecSource -type AverageScore -name avg -f --min_users_to_count_anime=40

-[Get anime recommendations for the myanimelist.net user "LordHighCaptain" using the loaded rec source called "avg"] recclient.exe -c GetMalRecs -name avg -u LordHighCaptain
+[Get anime recommendations for the myanimelist.net user "LordHighCaptain" using the loaded rec source called "avg"] dotnet recclient.dll -c GetMalRecs -name avg -u LordHighCaptain

 [Load a rec source that uses MyMediaLite's BiasedMatrixFactorization algorithm.
-Since we don't specify -name, it uses the name "default".] recclient.exe -c LoadRecSource -type BiasedMatrixFactorization
+Since we don't specify -name, it uses the name "default".] dotnet recclient.dll -c LoadRecSource -type BiasedMatrixFactorization

-[Get anime recommendations using the loaded rec source called "default"] recclient.exe -c GetMalRecs -u LordHighCaptain
+[Get anime recommendations using the loaded rec source called "default"] dotnet recclient.dll -c GetMalRecs -u LordHighCaptain

 [Let's try reloading it with some non-default options.
-Use recclient.exe -h to see all possible tunable parameters] recclient.exe -c LoadRecSource -type BiasedMatrixFactorization -f -bold_driver --bias_learn_rate=0.5 recclient.exe -c GetMalRecs -u LordHighCaptain
+Use dotnet recclient.dll -h to see all possible tunable parameters] dotnet recclient.dll -c LoadRecSource -type BiasedMatrixFactorization -f -bold_driver --bias_learn_rate=0.5 dotnet recclient.dll -c GetMalRecs -u LordHighCaptain

 [You decided you don't want to use the average score rec source.
-You can unload a rec source and make its memory available for garbage collection] recclient.exe -c UnloadRecSource -name avg
+You can unload a rec source and make its memory available for garbage collection] dotnet recclient.dll -c UnloadRecSource -name avg

-[If you have run FreshenMalDatabase to update the database you can retrain all loaded rec sources with current data] recclient.exe -c ReloadTrainingData
+[If you have run FreshenMalDatabase to update the database you can retrain all loaded rec sources with current data] dotnet recclient.dll -c ReloadTrainingData